 Volunteer soldiers opened fire on other troops during training in Russia

-MOSCOW — Two volunteer soldiers on Saturday fired at other troops at a Russian military firing range near Ukraine, killing 11 and wounding 15 others, before getting killed, the Russian Defense Ministry said.
+MOSCOW — Two men fired at soldiers on a Russian military firing range near Ukraine on Saturday, killing 11 and wounding 15 before being slain themselves, the Russian Defense Ministry said.

 The ministry said in a statement that the shooting took place in the Belgorod region in southwestern Russia that borders Ukraine.
-It said that the two volunteers from an unnamed ex-Soviet nation fired on other soldiers during target practice and were killed by return fire.
+It said two men from an unnamed former Soviet republic fired on volunteer soldiers during target practice and were killed by return fire.

 The ministry called the incident a terrorist attack.